GSD-SES-5394/intro-to-git/README.md

 -->

 ### Merge
-Merge moves commits from one branch to another branch.
-You can either merge local branches on your computer or merge branches on the Github server.
-Merging branches on Github server is done through the web interface.
+Merge moves [commits](#commit) from one [branch](#branch) to another branch.
+You can either merge local branches on your computer or merge branches on the Git server.
+Merging branches on Github is done through the web interface.
 Often instead of merging directly, you can create a **Pull Request** which is asking permission to merge to that branch.

 ![image](https://user-images.githubusercontent.com/2446659/80845161-13cdce00-8bce-11ea-9f44-7d9fb2ccacc3.png)
 <!--